TakuyaMats/React-State-Dice/README.md

-# React-State-Dice
+# react-state-dice
-The Modern React Bootcamp Exercise
+React State Dice Project from The Modern React Bootcamp by Colt Steele